 Community groups provide an instantaneous path to reaching and engaging underserved, Linguistically Isolated, and Environmental Justice communities, or specific interests.
 By building relationships with leaders of these community groups that already have social capital, public involvement coordinators and planners can quickly spread the word.

-When working with community groups, you may want to track specific outreach efforts and provide multi-lingual surveys that aggregate responses and comments automatically.
+When working with community groups, you may want to track specific public outreach efforts and provide multi-lingual surveys that aggregate responses and comments automatically.

 3. Provide multiple ways to have the same public engagement experience